 5 – Make Your Selections Early

 With the purchase of a ticket or annual pass, you can start making selections as early as 30 days before you arrive.
 Disney resort guests get the added perk of choosing their selections 60 days before check-in!
 (Note that is based on your check-in date!
 You can select Fastpass+ for your entire vacation at the 60-day mark).
-The Fastpass+ window opens at 7 a.m. eastern standard time.
-The window recently changed from 12:00 a.m. eastern to 7 a.m., so you don’t need to make your selections in the middle of the night.
-So, if you are looking for coveted passes such as Frozen Ever After, Toy Story Midway Mania and Seven Dwarfs Mine Train Ride then be sure to set alarms so you don’t miss out.
+The Fastpass+ window opens at 7 a.m.
+Eastern Standard Time.
+So, if you are looking for coveted passes such as Slinky Dog Dash, Avatar Flight of Passage and Seven Dwarfs Mine Train Ride then be sure to set alarms, so you don’t miss out.

 Again, spontaneity is not altogether removed from the process.
 We live very near to Disney and sometimes do not decide to go to the parks until that very day.
 I can usually make desirable selections that morning.
-I know I probably won’t get the top attractions, but I can still have plenty of choices and we usually are very happy.
-The key here, though, is the sooner the better.
+I know I probably won’t get the top attractions, but I can still have plenty of choices, and we are typically pleased.
+The key here, though, is the sooner, the better.
 The earlier you make your reservations, the more options you will have for selections and times.

 4-Know Your Options

 So how do you actually make the selections?
 Good question.
-You can make them on your mobile device using the My Disney Experience app or you can make them online using the FastPass+ Service site.
-There you are given options to make new FastPass+ or update or cancel existing FastPasses.
-When you are making new FastPass+ selections you will choose your party, your date, your park, and then you will make your selections one at a time.
-Disney has recently added more flexibility and more control over the FastPass options.
-You can choose to see morning, afternoon, and evening times as well as choosing a specific time in your day.
-No longer are you given 4 choices and made to choose times that might not be the best for your party.
-You also may now reserve anywhere from 1-3 FastPasses at a time rather than be required to have 3.
-Note however, that your first 3 choices still must be at the same park.
+You can make them on your mobile device using the My Disney Experience app, or you can make them online using the FastPass+ Service site.
+There, you are given options to make new FastPass+ or update or cancel existing FastPasses.
+When you are making new FastPass+ selections, you will choose your party, your date, your park, and then you will make your selections one at a time.
+You do have some flexibility and more control over the FastPass options.
+You can choose to see morning, afternoon, and evening times as well as selecting a specific time in your day.
+You also may reserve anywhere from 1-3 FastPasses at a time.
+Note, however, that your first 3 choices still must be at the same park.

 3 – Make Selections for Your Entire Party